Pump and Dump vs Structured Investing

 What changes when you use structure

-- You stop reacting to hype
+- you stop reacting to hype

-- Decisions become consistent
+- decisions become more consistent

-- Market manipulation loses influence
+- market manipulation loses influence

-- Long-term outcomes become more stable
+- long-term outcomes become more stable

 From theory to implementation